xjning03/CPT113_Group42_Hackathon2/README.md

 7. Screenshot 7
 - Proceed to Chapter 2.
-- Implement input validation where players are required to reenter their option if it is not within the allowed choices of (A, B, or C).
+- Implement input validation where players are required to reenter their option if it is not within the allowed choices of ('A', 'B', or 'C').

 ![Hackathon7](Hackathon7.png)